 Note 7 of the Notes to Financial Statements describes the University's significant investment in capital assets.
-From fiscal year 2021 to fiscal year 2022, land increased overall by \$0.3 million - inclusive of beginning balance adjustments for GASB 87 lease implementation, buildings decreased overall by \$3.6 million - inclusive of beginning balance adjustments for GASB 87 lease implementation, equipment decreased by \$0.3 million - inclusive of beginning balance adjustments for GASB 87 lease implementation, infrastructure decreased overall by \$1.3 million, and intangibles increased by \$0.6 million.
+From fiscal year 2022 to fiscal year 2023, land and right-to-use land decreased by \$0.3 million, construction in progress increased by \$8.3 million, buildings and right-to-use buildings decreased by \$8.4 million, equipment and right-to-use equipment decreased by \$0.2 million, infrastructure decreased by \$1.6 million, and intangibles and right-to-use intangibles decreased by \$1.3 million.

-Note 10 of the Notes to Financial Statements notes that long-term debt decreased from \$48.8 million in 2021, to \$43.5 million in 2022.
+Note 10 of the Notes to Financial Statements notes that long-term debt decreased from \$43.5 million in 2022, to \$38.3 million in 2023.
 The University utilizes the SCHEV formula (debt service to unrestricted expenditures and mandatory transfers) to calculate its debt ratio.
-This ratio was 7.01% at the end of fiscal year 2021 and 5.25% at the end of fiscal year 2022.
+This ratio was 5.30% at the end of fiscal year 2022 and 6.35% at the end of fiscal year 2023.
 Per Board-approved policy, the University will maintain a debt burden ratio of 9% or less.